FreelyMovingSetup/Documentation_center/docs/api/morj_api/morj_api.md

 {motor:{get_pos:1}}
 ```

-DEPRECATED : DO NOT USE. (send absolute command (from the 0 of the motor) usually creates dangerous situations !!!!)
+Get the (absolute) motor position in steps.
+0 Is the position of the real OREF. (other OREFS are at increments of 9600 steps of the 0)

 ### stop :